 - 1) The original of the complaint along with any copies you would like returned.
-Enclose a self-addressed, postage-paid envelope for any copies you have included for return. - 2) The \$400.00 filing fee (unless you are proceeding in forma pauperis as discussed in Sections I(G) and V of this Guide).
+Enclose a self-addressed, postage-paid envelope for any copies you have included for return.
 The complaint outlines a problem or reason for the lawsuit, also known as the cause of action.
-This complaint is given a case number and assigned to a district judge.
+This complaint is given a case number and assigned to a district judge. - 2) The appropriate filing fee (unless you are proceeding in forma pauperis as discussed in Sections l(G) and V of this Guide).
+See attached fee schedule.

-SERVE THE COMPLAINT: Each defendant or person whom the plaintiff claims is responsible for the problem must be notified of the lawsuit through a process that is specified under law.
+problem must be notified of the lawsuit through a process that is specified under law.
 The responsibility for notifying each defendant rests with the plaintiff and is referred to as service of process.
 The provisions for service of process are described in Rule 4 of the Federal Rules of Civil Procedure.
 If the service of process requirements are not followed correctly, the case can be dismissed for failure to effect proper service of process.